2022–23 Australian region cyclone season: Season summary

 The next day, the BoM's released its last bulletin on Ellie, as the system weakened into a tropical low.
 However, Ellie remained traceable, as it moved southwest towards the Western Australia region throughout the rest of December.
 The BoM then gave the tropical low a moderate chance of redeveloping into a tropical cyclone on 1 January.
 The storm then moved southeast and further weakened as it moved inland once again.
 On 6 January, the BoM stated that Tropical Low 07U formed from a monsoon trough over northeastern Australia.
 The JTWC later upgraded it to a Category 1 Tropical Cyclone (Australian Scale), and dubbed it as Cyclone 07P.
 However, the BoM did not upgrade the system due to lacking a well-defined center.
 07U later moved into the South Pacific basin and was named Hale.
 Later in January, a tropical low become 06F in the South Pacific basin, and Tropical Lows 10U and 12U remained weak.
 In February, activity increased across the basin, with the formations of Tropical Low 11U, Freddy, and Gabrielle.
 Freddy took advantage of the favorable conditions and intensified to a Category 3 severe tropical cyclone.
 Gabrielle also steadily intensified to a severe tropical cyclone as the cyclone headed southeast and moved into the South Pacific basin on 10 February.
 11U exited the Australian Region basin and was named Dingani in the Southwest Indian Ocean basin.
 Freddy later rapidly intensified to a Category 4 on both the Australian and SSHWS scales.
 Another tropical low, 15U, formed on 11 February and lasted until 17 February.
 After 15U, a weak tropical low formed, followed by tropical lows 16U and 17U.
 Another weak tropical low, 18U, formed on 27 February.
 17U was last noted on 27 February, and on 1 March, 18U moved into the South Pacific basin, where it became Kevin.
+After a lull for a few weeks, tropical low 20U formed and headed southwest before degenerating off the coast of Western Australia.
+Another tropical low formed and was named Herman, which rapidly intensified to a Category 5 on the AUS scale with a warm and well-defined eye.
+Afterward, wind shear decoupled Herman and the cyclone dissipated.
+Tropical low 22U formed in the northern Arafura sea and dissipated.
+A westerly wind burst led to the formation of Tropical low 23U.
+After struggling against strong wind shear, the system was named Ilsa.
+The cyclone rapidly intensified due to jet interaction and peaked as a Category 5 both on the AUS and SSHWS scales before making landfall northeast of Port Hedland.
+A weak tropical low formed on 14 April.
+Another weak tropical low formed on 30 April.